Evolving test instances of the Hamiltonian completion problem: Related work

-Our methodology was largely based on similar research publications.
-The process of evolving instances that are difficult to solve for certain algorithms and then analyzing the properties of the generated instances was demonstrated by \textcite{Evolvinginstances} on TSP instances.
 The visualization and analysis of the instance space was based on numerous publications that are part of the Melbourne Algorithm \& Test Instance Library with Data Analytics (MATILDA).
 This is a research platform developed via the project “Stress-testing algorithms: generating new test instances to elicit insights”, which aims to develop new methodologies and tools to reveal the strengths and weaknesses of algorithms.
 MATILDA focuses on the visualization of instance spaces, showing the strengths and weaknesses of algorithms, and analyzing instances that algorithms find easy or hard.
-Their methodology was first described in three papers focusing on graph coloring, namely \textcite{smith1}, \textcite{smith2} and \textcite{SMITHMILES2015102}.
+Their methodology was first described in three papers focusing on graph coloring, namely \cite{smith1}, \cite{smith2} and \cite{SMITHMILES2015102}.
 These methods have also been applied on several other problem domains, including combinatorial optimization problems, continuous black-box optimization, machine learning classification and time series forecasting.
-The full set of publications can be found on the official website of MATILDA \cite{matilda}.
+The full set of publications can be found on the official website of MATILDA \citep{matilda}.

-The main contribution of our work is in our evolutionary algorithms, where we first evolved in instance hardness and then filled in the landscape for a more complete look at the instance space.
-We also showed that projecting this complex instance space down to two dimensions retains key characteristics, as our classification algorithm has a reasonable accuracy.
-The previous section displays the power of visualization, offering several intuitions on the topics of evolutionary algorithms, algorithm performance and instance features.